The definitive guide to SLAM & mobile mapping

 IMPROVE EFFICIENCY

-Finish bigger projects at less cost and take on more projects with your existing workforce.
+Finish bigger projects at less cost and take on more projects with your existing workforce by using simultaneous localization and mapping to save time and manpower.

 REDUCE CLIENT DISRUPTION